-Rich began his legal career working on many of Somach Simmons & Dunn’s largest litigation cases.
-He has worked on water rights issues that impact Southern and Northern California, Oregon, Texas, and New Mexico.
-He has become well-versed in the variety of water laws that affect water users and suppliers in the western United States, including pre-water code rights, reclamation law, tribal water law, the intersection of federal and state water rights, interstate compacts, groundwater law, and issues created from the impact of drought.
-Rich is also active in firm matters that focus on natural resources law.
+Rich has worked on water rights issues that impact Oregon, Southern and Northern California, Texas, and New Mexico.
+He is well-versed in the variety of water laws that affect water users and suppliers in the western United States, including pre-water code rights, reclamation law, tribal water law, the intersection of federal and state water rights, interstate compacts, groundwater law, and issues created from the impact of drought.
+Rich is actively involved in the ongoing Klamath Basin Adjudication, and other matters involving water users on the Oregon-California border.

 With a master’s degree in hydrology, Rich can work effectively with water experts, such as environmental engineers and agricultural economists, to pinpoint scientific and economic factors that play significant roles in water cases.
 He also plays a key role in determining ways that litigation procedural issues can affect the results of water litigation.
 Included in his experience is work preparing a water rights case that is pending before the U.S. Supreme Court.